-In February 2016, the MRC Centre for Medical Mycology was created at the University of Aberdeen to spearhead innovative research and training to generate knowledge that will improve the diagnosis, prevention and treatment of fungal diseases.
-The centre is the first MRC Centre dedicated to the field of medical mycology
+In February 2016, the MRC Centre for Medical Mycology was created at the UA to spearhead innovative research and training to generate knowledge that will improve the diagnosis, prevention and treatment of fungal diseases.
+The centre is the first MRC Centre dedicated to the field of medical mycology.